Jamie Lee (comedian)

-Jamie Amanda Lee (born March 15, 1983) is an American comedian, actress, and writer best known for Ted Lasso, Girl Code, Crashing, I Love..., Ridiculousness, and The Wedding Coach.
-She is the author of the 2016 book Weddiculous: An Unfiltered Guide to Being a Bride.
+Jamie Amanda Lee (born March 15, 1983) is an American comedian, actress, and writer best known for Ted Lasso, Girl Code, Crashing, and The Wedding Coach.
+Lee is a two-time Primetime Emmy Award winner for her work as a producer on Ted Lasso.

 Early life

 Lee was born and raised in Dallas, Texas.
 Her mother's family is Jewish and from New Jersey, whereas her father's Texan family is not Jewish.
 She attended the University of Texas in Austin, Texas, where she studied film, theatre, and screenwriting.
 After graduating, she relocated to New York City, where she began her career in stand up comedy, writing, and acting.

 She cites her comedic influences as David Cross, Todd Barry, Margaret Cho, Nick Swardson, Joan Rivers, Ellen DeGeneres, and Miss Piggy.

 Career

 While in New York City, Lee worked in the publicity department at Comedy Central before leaving to focus on stand-up comedy.
 She then served as a writer's assistant for Jerry Seinfeld, Tom Papa, Jeff Cesario, and Chuck Martin on The Marriage Ref.
 In 2010, Lee got her career break when she made it to the semi-finals on season 7 of NBC's Last Comic Standing.
 She then booked college tours, a slot on Conan, a recurring guest place at Chelsea Handler's roundtable on Chelsea Lately, and in 2011, a position as a writer on MTV's Ridiculousness.
 In 2012, Lee was selected as a New Face in Just For Laughs at the Montreal comedy festival.

 Lee is best known for her role as a core cast member on the popular MTV show Girl Code.
 She stated in an interview: "I love, hopefully, being a voice for girls and also connecting and making them feel heard and saying things that resonate with them.
 That's very important to me and there's no part of me that feels shame or like I'm somehow denying the other sex by speaking as a woman, to women.
 Because I think the more specific you can be about your experience, just as a human being, the more it appeals to everybody of both genders."

 She has appeared as a stand-up comedian on Late Night with Conan O'Brien, The Late Late Show with James Corden, Last Call with Carson Daly, Chelsea Lately, and @midnight.
 She is the host of the TruTV series 10 Things and the Entertainment Weekly online series Polished.